Request for Proposals Guidelines

 - You are also encouraged to utilize ABC enforcement strategies that target the illegal purchasing of alcoholic beverages as well as the illegal sale of alcoholic beverages.

-- Other Funding Sources: Describe other funds that your Department will contribute towards the success of this project.
+- Describe other funds that your department will contribute towards the success of this project.

 Selection of Proposals for Funding